Karl-Ryan0/PrototypeLevel/Readme.md

 ![Level Skip](Images/Screenshot.png)

+* The BP_Friendo was changed from having the BP_HealthPickup Item to an instance editable variable to prevent the BP_Enemo child from also spawning this item.
+* The BP_ShootEnemy had its vision angle and distance reduced to prevent the bug causing it to fire straight ahead constantly.
+This is generally outside the bounds of play and shouldn't be exploitable by players anyway.

 ### Future Changes
 * ~~The walls still allow the player to bypass the platform area.
 This won't update the objective manager and will cause a softlock.~~

 ### Bugs Encountered
-* The BP_Enemo is a child of BP_Friendo and will drop a health pickup when encountered.
+* ~~The BP_Enemo is a child of BP_Friendo and will drop a health pickup when encountered.~~
 * The Ammo pickup will allow the Reserve Ammo to go above 90.
+* ~~The BP_ShootEnemy will fire straight ahead if it detects a player outside of the Navmesh area.~~

 ## Works Referenced
 * https://mammothclub.com/